bodrick/awesome/TOPICS.md

 *   [doczjs/docz](https://github.com/doczjs/docz) - ✍ It has never been so easy to document your things!
 *   [docsifyjs/docsify](https://github.com/docsifyjs/docsify) - 🃏 A magical documentation site generator.

-## gpt-35-turbo

-*   [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API

 ## alternative

 *   [nichtdax/awesome-totally-open-chatgpt](https://github.com/nichtdax/awesome-totally-open-chatgpt) - A list of totally open alternatives to ChatGPT